教程 - 协程与通道(Channel)

 Canceling the loading of contributors

-to start all of the child coroutines, whereas the second uses GlobalScope
+to start all of the child coroutines, whereas the second will use GlobalScope

 loadContributorsConcurrent()